Home / Super booster / Super and tax / Division 296 super tax explained (including calculator)

 Who does it apply to?

-Under the exposure draft, withdrawing super during the year will not necessarily prevent Division 296 tax from applying, as balances at both the start and end of the year are taken into account.
+From 1 July 2027 onwards, withdrawing super during the financial year will not necessarily prevent Division 296 tax from applying for that year, as balances both immediately prior to the start of the financial year and the end of the financial year are taken into account.

 The threshold applies to individuals, so couples can still have up to $6 million in super and not be liable for additional tax.
 Individual application also means the total value of a self-managed super fund (SMSF) may be above $3 million but if no members have an individual TSB above the threshold then no Division 296 applies.